PX4/PX4-user_guide/en/complete_vehicles/crazyflie21.md

 Crazyflie 2.1 is only able to fly in [Manual/Stabilized mode](../flight_modes/manual_stabilized_mc.md).
 :::

-The Crazyflie line of micro quads was created by Bitcraze AB.An overview of the Crazyflie 2.1 can be [found here](https://www.bitcraze.io/products/crazyflie-2-1/).
+The Crazyflie line of micro quads was created by Bitcraze AB.
+An overview of the Crazyflie 2.1 can be [found here](https://www.bitcraze.io/products/crazyflie-2-1/).

 ![Crazyflie2 Image](../../assets/flight_controller/crazyflie21/crazyflie_2.1.jpg)